-The Battle of Messines was perhaps the first clearcut British victory in the Great War.
-Gough in his own Memoirs of the War The Fifth Army called it “Plumer’s very succesful attack”, and lamented that “it was perhaps unfortunate that the Second Army’s attack on Messines was not delayed and made simultaneously with ours on 31st July”.
+The Battle of Messines was perhaps the first clear-cut British victory in the Great War.
+Gough in his own Memoirs of the War The Fifth Army called it “Plumer’s very successful attack”, and lamented that “it was perhaps unfortunate that the Second Army’s attack on Messines was not delayed and made simultaneously with ours on 31st July”.

 It was also “rehearsed” twice on days before the actual attack, keeping the enemy guessing as to when the real attack would come, and forcing them to reveal their own artillery positions, which could then be marked and picked off by counter-battery fire.
 They could be marked because the Allies also enjoyed air supremacy in this sector leading up to the battle.
 In total there were 2,266 guns along the front which were engaged in the barrage.
 In contrast to the Somme, the German wire was cut before the troops had to advance.

 Messines was the prequel to the main Third Battle of Ypres, and after the promising start gained by Plumer (who surely deserves more recognition for his achievements) that battle became another long and weary slog, with small gains made at times in awful conditions, and it ground to a halt as winter closed in.
-The contrasts between Messines and the optimism of summer, and the final assault on Passchendaele in the grim rain and mud in November, could not be more stark.
+The contrasts between Messines and the optimism of summer, and the final assault on Passchendaele in the grim rain and mud in November could not be starker.

 Sources & Acknowledgements

 Commonwealth War Graves Commission website

 Alexander Gross: The White Cross Touring Atlas of the Western Battlefields

 Major & Mrs Holt: Battlefield Guide to the Ypres Salient